Implementing CQMs that Improve Care Delivery, Benefit Patients, and Improve the Practice Bottom Line

 Steps of Quality Payment Program Participation

-Beginning in 2018, MIPS eligible clinicians may participate in MIPS individually or as a group.
+Beginning in 2018, MIPS eligible clinicians may participate in MIPS individually, as a group, or as a virtual group.

 - Participate as an individual: MIPS eligible clinicians participating as individuals will have their payment adjustment based on their individual performance.
 An individual is a single clinician, tied to a specific Taxpayer Identification Number.